seanbutler/lua-embed-in-cpp-with-cmake/README.md

-# lua-embed-in-cpp-with-cmake
+# A Tiny CMake Project to Embed Lua in C++

 This is a springboard for lua projects.
 The cmake file has been written to download a specific version of lua (set in a variable) which is then compiled and can be linked to your own application in the normal way.

 ### To Download and Build